Myanmar: Several protesters reported killed | DW | 11.03.2021

-Witnesses and local media have said at least five people have been killed during an anti-coup protest in central Myanmar.
+Witnesses and local media have said at least six people have been killed during an anti-coup protest in central Myanmar.

-An anti coup protestin the central Myanmar town of Myaing turned deadly on Thursday, with staff at the local hospital reporting that six people have been killed.
+An anti coup protestin the central Myanmar town of Myaing turned deadly on Thursday, with staff at the local hospital reporting that at least six people have been killed.

 Graphic images shared by a local journalist showed one person dead on the ground in a pool of blood with what appears to be a head injury.